tylim88/FireSword/README.md

 1. `zTimestamp`, `zDocumentReference` and `zGeoPoint`, `zArrayUnionAndRemove`, `zDelete`, `zIncrement` and `zServerTimestamp` are custom Firestore Zod types.
 2. Support native Zod Type: `z.date`.
-3. The filtered data is deep clone original data except for Firestore `Timestamp`, `DocumentReference`, `GeoPoint` and all field values.
+3. The filtered data is deep clone of original data, will not clone Firestore `Timestamp`, `DocumentReference`, `GeoPoint` and all field values(`ServerTimestamp, ArrayRemove, ArrayUnion, Increment, Delete`).

 ### Web